DmytroZaplava/Portfolio/README.md

-*In this section, you can find short summary of the listed projects for quick comprehension.
-For more details, please check out the documents in each respective project folder.*

 #### Chicago City 311 Service Analysis
 For this project, I conducted an analysis on 2.8 million rows of data using a combination of SQL and Excel.
 The goal was to help a public agency in Chicago improve ticket resolution time by understanding where they should focus their resources on.
 After exploring the data, I created a priority quadrant based on two selected metrics, plotted the data against the quadrant, cross-validated the findings with data from New York City, and deep dived to find patterns in location fields.
 In the end, I shared the key insights, suggestions, and remarks in a presentation.